kabirbagai21/studdybuddyproject/README.md

 * Ensure all environment variables are set on the deployment platform.
 * Follow standard Rails deployment procedures for platforms like Heroku or AWS.

+### Cucumber Scenarios

+The Cucumber feature files are located in the `features` folder.
+The step definition files are located in the `features/step_definitions` folder.
+Tu run Cucumber scenarios, execute the following: bundle exec cucumber

 ### Rspec Tests

 The rspec test files are located in the `spec` folder.